Cross Reference — As to reimbursement of certain costs related to arrest under this chapter, §135.240 of this code.

 The type of test administered and the procedures followed;

-The time of the collection of the blood, breath, saliva or urine sample analyzed;
+The time of the collection of the blood or breath sample or urine analyzed;

-The numerical results of the test indicating the alcohol content of the blood, breath, saliva and urine that was analyzed;
+The numerical results of the test indicating the alcohol content of the blood and breath and urine;

 The type and status of any permit which was held by the person who performed the test;